-SUMMARY: This article would fund the cost of adding two additional Firefighter/
+SUMMARY: This article would fund the cost of adding two additional Firefighter/EMT/Paramedics.

-EMT/Paramedics.
 Funding, if approved would be through a Proposition 2 1⁄2 override.
 Costs for each position include starting salary of each position (\$62,240), uniforms and protective clothing (\$2,000), holiday and call back costs (\$7,000) and an estimate of benefits and training costs (\$12,800).
 The total payroll, with estimated benefits and training costs of one position is \$84,040.

-Effect on Property Taxes: The cost of \$168,080 would add s.s cents to the tax rate and would cost the owner of a median priced (\$xxx,xxx) single-family home \$ss.ss.
+Effect on Property Taxes: If a Proposition 2 1⁄2 override is approved a the Town election he cost of \$168,080 would add s.s cents to the tax rate and would cost the owner of a median priced (\$xxx,xxx) single-family home \$ss.ss.

-Article 10: Funding for Paramedic Training Program: To see if the Town will vote to appropriate and/or transfer from Ambulance Fund the sum of \$10,000, or any other sum, for the purpose of creating and funding a paramedic training fund to pay for paramedic training for current or future Wellfleet Fire and Rescue staff or do or act anything thereon.
+ARTICLE 10: Funding for Paramedic Training Program.
+To see if the Town will vote to appropriate and/or transfer from Ambulance Fund the sum of \$10,000, or any other sum, for the purpose of creating and funding a paramedic training fund to pay for paramedic training for current or future Wellfleet Fire and Rescue staff or do or act anything thereon.